zchochul/AliceO2/README.md

  4. [Templates continuation, how to not repeat code](https://indico.cern.ch/event/1178484/) <br>
  5. [CCDB: Correcting for NUA, NUE, ...](https://indico.cern.ch/event/1180289/)<br>

+Tutorials done for ALICE by David Dobrigkeit Chinellato -> [link to the tutorial on indico](https://indico.cern.ch/event/1200252/timetable/) <br>

 This step may seem obvious, but sometimes you might find `grep` command useful.
 Especially, when you want to find tutorials with functions you are interested in.

 ## Sending a debug file